aliang6517/etl-pipeline/README.md

-This is an example ETL pipeline using postgreSQL and python.
+This is an ETL pipeline using postgreSQL and python.

-The data files are in JSON format.